keithmaguire/keithmaguire.github.com/_posts/2012-10-21-finding-the-parish-name-for-an-area-in-Victoria.markdown

 Here's how to find the boundaries of different historical cadastral regions when you're working from the address as people understand it today:

 This is all relying the assumption that the boundaries of parishes and hundreds haven't changed over time.
-This is on the whole a safe assumption, the most variety I've seen when researching how the shape of a number of parishes changed over the course of a century or so was the addition or removal of an area of land adding up to a few square miles.
+On the whole it's a safe assumption, the most variety I've seen when researching how the shape of a number of parishes changed over the course of a century or so was the addition or removal of an area of land adding up to a few square miles.
 But if your area of interest ends up being near a border bear it in mind and record the names of the parishes or hundreds which join onto the one you're looking at.

 Over the history of Victoria there have been a number of [maps](http://handle.slv.vic.gov.au/10381/119930) printed for exactly this purpose, so that is one way to search.